 I love serving goulash with a hunk of homemade bread or a green salad.

 This comfort food classic, crockpot goulash is a mix of hamburger and macaroni cooked with tomatoes, spices, and cheese - making it the perfect satisfying weeknight dish with minimal work!
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+Nutrition information is an estimate.

 Serving Size 1 1/2 cups